Introduction

 Effective Date

-- IES 3 is effective from January 1, 2021.
+- IES 3 is effective from July 1, 2026.

 Objective

-- The objective of IES 3 is to establish the professional skills that aspiring professional accountants need to develop and demonstrate by the end of IPD, in order to perform a role as a professional accountant.
+- The objective of IES 3 is to establish the professional skills that aspiring professional accountants need to develop and demonstrate by the end of IPD, to perform a role as a professional accountant.

 - Establishing the professional skills that aspiring professional accountants need to develop and demonstrate by the end of IPD serves several purposes.
 It protects the public interest, enhances the quality of the work of professional accountants and promotes the credibility of the accountancy profession.